ruggeri/tech-notes/algos/hash-map-tricks.md

     calculate the hash.
   - The hash function takes `O(1)` time to consult the hints and compute the perfect hash.
+  - I'm not going to actually explore constructing a perfect hash, I just wanted to define what perfect hashing _is_.
 - Perfect hashing can be useful when you have static keyword tables or dictionaries.
 It isn't an entirely theoretical idea, but it isn't general-purpose either.